Carol Walnum, MA, LPC, Jungian Analyst

 Carol Walnum, Jungian Analyst and Licensed Professional Counselor, 503-287-1526.

-Jungian analysis is one way to more clearly work through current difficulties, repeating patterns, and how engage change in one's life.
-I also work with people who have current issues stemming from the COVID period, including worry, anxiety, fear, and bereavement.
+Jungian work includes ways of more clearly working through current difficulties, longer term repeating patterns, and engaging with change in one's life.
+I work with people who have issues stemming from the COVID period, including worry, anxiety, fear, and bereavement.

-If you wish to contact me, I encourage you to engage with me in learning about symbolic attitude in life.
-I want you to work to remember your dreams and to bring them to therapy.
-I strongly invite you to look into the unconscious via dreams, fantasy, journaling, or other means of inner work that fit your interests.
-You will need to work in this therapy.
+I encourage you to engage with me in learning about symbolic attitude in life.
+I will encourage you to remember your dreams and to bring them to therapy.
+I strongly invite you to look into your unconscious via dreams, fantasy, journaling, or other means of inner work.

-Clients working with me via confidential teletherapy say the practice is a quiet place.
+Clients working with me via confidential teletherapy say the practice is a supportive place.
 They enter into difficult subjects without encountering judgment.
 They say I am clear and respectful, honest and reliable.